Mayurx75/Lab-Programs/README.md

-# MODULE2: Linear Regression Analysis and Model Training
+# MODULE2: Image Convolution and Edge Detection using Sobel Operators

 This Jupyter Notebook explores **linear regression analysis** with an emphasis on **model training** and **evaluation**.
 It contains examples of using popular Python libraries to import, analyze, and visualize data while building a linear regression model.